ravi-kumar7870/dom-activity/README.md

 # dom-activity
-color changing button ramdem color generate
+color changing button ramdem color generate . we will be updated.